rafaelalmeidatk/reactiflux.com/src/blog/2019-census/index.md

 ## The results

-We received 545 responses, with the survey open for about 2 weeeks.
+We received 545 responses, with the survey open for about 2 weeks.
 We announced the survey with an `@everyone` ping in our `#announcements` channel, and periodically posted reminders in other high traffic channels.

 We had hoped to receive more recipients.
 Based on analytics, we know that we have just shy of 300 unique daily message senders, and just over 1000 weekly.
 Discord shows online member count peaking at just over 5000 at the busiest times (bottoming out at 2500 or 3000 at the slowest times).
 545 survey responses is nothing to sneeze at, but seems to be a relatively narrow slice of those who use Reactiflux.